-After the catheter is removed it may take a while to control your urine flow.
-You may feel a constant urge to urinate, and may even have some leakage.
-Do not worry, this is normal and will improve.
-You will still see some blood and small clots in your urine, but again this is normal and can happen until the internal wound has healed.
-You may experience some stinging and burning the first few times you pass urine after the catheter is removed.
+You will still see some blood and small clots in your urine within 2-3 weeks after surgery (about one in five patients or 20%), but again this is normal and can happen especially if a bladder biopsy has been done.
+You may experience some stinging and burning the first few times you pass urine after the procedure.
 Drinking plenty of non-alcoholic fluids can help to ease this.

 You well be encouraged to drink 2 -3 litres of fluid a day.
 Do not restrict your fluid intake because you are worried about leaking.
-You may be asked to use a bottle to collect your urine so that the volume can be recorded.